JanithaR/hey.car-challenge/README.md

 1. In `App.js` comment `export default App;` and uncomment `export default Storybook;`
 2. `npm run storybook`
 3. `npm run start`

+Known issues
+Choice radio buttons are not visible when unchecked on iOS.
+This is due to a bug in react-native-paper.